Skip to main content

 India is the world's fifth-largest economy and one of the fastest-growing major markets.
 With a population exceeding 1.4 billion, a rapidly expanding middle class, and a thriving digital ecosystem, the country presents compelling opportunities for foreign businesses across virtually every sector.
 The Indian government has progressively liberalized its foreign direct investment (FDI) policy, opening most sectors to 100% foreign ownership under the automatic route.

 But registering a company in India as a foreigner is not as simple as filing paperwork.
 There are regulatory frameworks, compliance obligations, and structural decisions that can significantly impact your operations, tax liability, and ability to repatriate profits.
-This guide walks you through the entire process.
+For a comprehensive overview of all entity structure options, see our pillar guide on company registration in India for foreign companies.
+This guide walks you through the entire process step by step.

 Understanding FDI Routes in India